 Generally, we tend to gravely exaggerate the levels of aggressiveness in wild animals, simply assuming they’ll automatically lash out at anything that moves.
 Most won’t, but it’s good to do your research.
-This means familiarizing yourself with the wild animals you’re most likely to encounter around your property, as well as the dangers they pose to your pets.
+This means familiarizing yourself with the wild animals you’re most likely to encounter around your property and the dangers they pose to your pets.

-Opossums are quite common wildlife intruders who are typically attracted by the edibles on your property.
-They are docile creatures and are mainly unlikely to attack you or your pets, so you don’t need to worry about that.
+Opossums, also known as possums or the Virginia opossum, are quite common wildlife intruders typically attracted by the edibles on your property.
+They are docile creatures and are mainly unlikely to participate in a dog attack or any kind of attack towards you or other pets, so you don’t need to worry about that.

 Like many small to medium-sized wild animals, opossums prefer to flee than fight since they know their chances aren’t that great to win.
-So mostly, they will keep to themselves and avoid confrontation.
+They will mostly keep to themselves and avoid confrontation whenever possible.

 Yes, an opossum may attack your dog in rare instances, but only if it sees no other choice.
 Opossums and dogs have a problematic relationship, made so by the fact that dogs will naturally bark at anything that attracts their attention, and that includes opossums.

-In turn, this can make the opossum feel threatened, which may lead it to bite your dog in self-defense.
-Remember, though, that an opossum will never bite your pet (or you) randomly, for no reason.
+In turn, this can make the possum feel threatened, leading it to bite your dog in self-defense.
+Remember that a possum will never bite your pet (or you) randomly and for no reason.

 What can you do?